Pom Pom Island

 Pom Pom Island (Pulau Pom Pom) is a small coral reef island in the Celebes Sea approximately 30 kilometres north east of Semporna town, Sabah, East Malaysia.

 The island is 2.3 kilometres in circumference at the high tide line with a fringing coral reef 4 kilometres long.
 The island is flat sand with a maximum elevation of less than 2 metres above the HT line.
 The reef flat is only 50–75 metres wide to the west and several hundred metres wide around most of the island.
 The island has a white sand coral beach and is a significant nesting location site for green and hawksbill turtles.
 Relatively undeveloped, the island is one of the most popular dive destinations in the Semporna district.

 Geography

 There are six islands to the northeast of Semporna, outside the Tun Sakaran Marine Park.
-The islands are linked by the presence of turtle nesting.
-The islands are mostly separated by deep water and all are surrounded by a fringing coral reef with minimal lagoon development.
+The presence of turtle nesting links the island.
+The islands are mostly separated by deep water and are all surrounded by a fringing coral reef with minimal lagoon development.
 There are coastal stilt villages on Kalapuan and Bohayan islands, while the other islands have fewer inhabitants.
 There are operational resorts on Pom Pom Island, Mataking and Kalapuan, while resorts are planned for Timba Timba and Pandanan islands.

-Pom Pom is being eroded from the northeast side and in an effort to stabilise the shoreline, the Pom Pom Island Resort has built a long sea wall at the high tide line.
+Pom Pom is being eroded from the northeast side and to stabilise the shoreline, the Pom Pom Island Resort has built a long sea wall at the high tide line.